-- Prefer switch statements to multiple if - If the compiler does not use a jump-table, the cases are evaluated in order of appearance $\to$ the most frequent cases should be placed before - Some compilers (e.g. clang) are able to translate a sequence of if into a switch - In general, a branch has negligible effect on performance if it is not taken - Not all control flow instructions (or branches) are translated into jump instructions.
-If the code in the branch is small, the compiler could optimize it in a conditional instruction, e.g. ccmovl Small code section can be optimized in different ways (see next slides)
+- Prefer switch statements to multiple if - If the compiler does not use a jump-table, the cases are evaluated in order of appearance $\rightarrow$ the most frequent cases should be placed before - Some compilers (e.g. clang) are able to translate a sequence of if into a switch - In general, a branch has negligible effect on performance if it is not taken - Not all control flow instructions (or branches) are translated into jump instructions.
+If the code in the branch is small, the compiler could optimize it in a conditional instruction, e.g. ccmovl Small and a service and he particular different property of the service of the servi

+Small code section can be optimized in different ways (see next slides)